 George Takei and Ruth Bader Ginsburg

 “Karen Day’s ‘Bamboo and Barbed Wire’ is a turbulent narrative of America under stress – past and present.
-After the bombing of Pearl Harbor by Japan, American of Japanese ancestry were imprisoned as a threat to national secutiry.
-Today, post 9/11, Muslims are feared as potential terrorists and banned form this country.
+After the bombing of Pearl Harbor by Japan, Americans of Japanese ancestry were imprisoned as a threat to national security.
+Today, post 9/11, Muslims are feared as potential terrorists and banned from this country.
 Day’s film chronicles the crumbling of the U.S. justice system under the force of fear and prejudice at the northernmost U.S. internment camp, Minidoka, in Idaho.
-These tales of injustice, inhumanity and hatred are told interlaced with poetry, poignant personal hisotires, and the visual majesty of desolate landscapes.
-The echo of the past is sharply audible still today as the film records the anguish of those impaced by teh Muslim travel ban.
+These tales of injustice, inhumanity and hatred are told interlaced with poetry, poignant personal histories, and the visual majesty of desolate landscapes.
+The echo of the past is sharply audible still today as the film records the anguish of those impacted by the Muslim travel ban.
 Can this teach us the lessons of our human fallibility and make America a truer democracy?”

 – George Takei

 “Like many Idahoans before her, when Karen Day visited the Minidoka landmark where thousands of Japanese Americans were interned during World War II, it was an emotional and life-changing moment.
 But what distinguishes Day from the rest of us is that she happens to be a superb filmmaker, and when she's inspired, an equally inspiring film usually follows...”

 “The documentary Bamboo and Barbed Wire examines the history of a Japanese internment camp in Idaho.
 The director, Karen Day, will screen the movie Friday afternoon at the Walmart World Room and Satuday afternoon at the Skylight Cinema as part of the Bentonville Film Festival...”